-Provision of sanitation in rural and urban areas
+The 2012 Report on the Status of sanitation services in South Africa states that "service provision in rural settlements was frequently found to be more costly than in the more densely populated urban settlements, because of the different economies of scale and the sheer logistics of managing projects in scattered or dispersed settlements far from a municipality's administrative hub".
 People migrate from rural to urban areas seeking employment and business opportunities and this places urban municipalities under serious strain of meeting the basic services needs of the population (strain in terms of funding and capacity to meet the demands).
 As a result services backlogs increase dismally despite efforts by municipalities to plan for and address them.
 The direct consequence is that informal settlements grow exponentially as housing infrastructure in urban areas cannot cope with the huge demand for housing.